ldn-softdev/jtc/User Guide.md

 \- if `<walk-path>` arguments are given without preceding static JSON, then walk-path are applied onto the input (source) JSON

 That rule is in play to facilitate a walking capability over the specified static JSONs.
-Though be aware: _all specified `<walk-path>` will be processed in a consecutive order, one by one_.
+Though be aware: _all specified `<walk-path>` will be processed in a consecutive order, one by one (i.e. interleaving occurs only with `-w` walks)_.

 ### Mixed use of arguments with `-e`